 Andreescu went to the Rogers Cup as a young girl and recalled a particular experience after she beat Pliskova last Friday.
 “The one that I remember clearly was when Belinda (Bencic) won against Serena (2015),” she said.
 “I remember telling myself, ‘I want to be like that’ because that was an amazing accomplishment.
 I think she was only like 18 or 19.”

-So guess who Andreescu practiced with on Centre Court at the Aviva Centre five days before her opening match against Genie Bouchard – the now 22 years old and ranked No. 12 Bencic!
+So guess who Andreescu practiced with on Centre Court at the Sobeys Stadium five days before her opening match against Genie Bouchard – the now 22 years old and ranked No. 12 Bencic!
 And Andreescu held her own against the Swiss during their practice session, an early sign that maybe her level was getting to where she could threaten the top players.

 After she beat Bouchard 4-6, 6-1, 6-4 in her opening match on Tuesday night, she said, “I think things just switched on for me in the second set.
 I started going for my shots more and that really helped.”